opensourcefeed/opensourcefeed.github.io/_posts/2019-10-29-fedora-31-screens.md

 Finally, the Fedora project has decided to drop support for i386 architecture.
 Beginning from Fedora 31, there would not be any Fedora release that supports i386 hardware.

 ## Fedora 31 Workstation screenshots
-{% include image-gallery.html folder="/screenshots/Fedora 31" %}
+{% include image-gallery.html folder="/screenshots/Fedora 31 Workstation" %}